The Corn Exchange Newbury are excited to have developed this project in Year One of Ageing Creatively with celebrated poet John Killick.

 • Three sessions at the participating care home working with the older group members

-• Two sessions bringing together the two groups and forming the final poems
+• Three sessions bringing together the two groups and forming the final poems

 All of our projects are flexible and each schedule will be worked out on an individual basis.

 In the 2017/18 academic year we delivered two Words Together projects with poet and facilitator, Becci Louise.
 The first with Kennet School and Walnut Close Care Home, the second with John O'Gaunt School and Hungerford Day Centre.
 We're currently in the planning stages of our 2018/19 projects.

 Words Together is part of our Ageing Creatively programme funded by...